Insights and Updates

 4. Contextualize the lien.
 A single UCC filing for equipment may be normal; a stack of tax liens is not.

 5. Document your decision.
 When liens influence credit limits or declines, keep a record.
-This helps with internal alignment and sales conversations.

 Example Scenarios